BRML/baxter_pick_and_place/scripts/README.md

 See [here](https://github.com/code-iai/iai_kinect2/tree/master/kinect2_bridge#first-steps) for further details.

 Restart `kinect2_bridge` such that it uses the new calibration.

+#### Kinect on Windows: Download the ELTE Kinect Windows tool

+A pre-compiled executeable of the ELTE Kinect Windows tool (64 bit) can be downloaded from [here](https://drive.google.com/file/d/0BwnJXv4RfpRoZUhFTHlPMEdmQmc/view?usp=sharing).
+The checksum of the tar archive is `970C056929E3FDAC2FD1F04ED40F0E89`.
+Download it to the Windows machine your Kinect V2 sensor is connected to and extract the archive.
+Run `KinectOverNetwork.exe` after plugging in your Kinect V2 sensor into an USB 3.0 port to start the server waiting for requests to send the latest color-, depth- or skeleton data.

 ### Assemble the Hand Mount for the External Calibration